Skip to main content

 If you enable Audio Mute, muting this Sound will not only bypass its events but also mute its audio output, thereby muting any audio tails from notes already played.
 See section Mute and Solo for more information.

-If Maschine is running as a plug-in, the external stereo outputs Ext.
-116 available in the Dest. selector of the MAIN section will correspond to virtual outputs in your host.
+If Maschine is running as a plug-in in a DAW, the external stereo outputs Ext.
+116 available in the Dest. selector of the Audio section will correspond to virtual outputs in your DAW.
 This allows you to send individual Sounds or Groups from Maschine to their own mixer channels within your DAW, for example.
+Refer to your DAW documentation to know how to route signals from the virtual audio outputs of the Maschine plug-in.

-The various bussing points available in the Dest. selector (described in the table above) are labeled differently in the drop-down menu and in the display of the selector:
+The various bussing points available in the Dest. selector (see table above) are labeled differently in the drop-down menu and in the display of the selector:

 • In the drop-down menu they are labeled as follows: